Property Management Answering Service

 Renters still use the phone

-Buildium's renter research found that phone calls remain a preferred contact method for many renters, so a phone-first call plan still matters even when portals and texts are available.
+Buildium's renter research found that phone calls remain a preferred contact method for many renters, so a phone-first call path still matters even when portals and texts are available.

 Maintenance responsiveness can influence retention